Unnojuku

 Water flowing in the middle of the road, with beautiful houses covered with latticed doors lined up on both sides, gives a quiet and peaceful feel reminiscent of the town’s history.

-In addition, the area around Shiratori Shrine, the god of Unnojuku, tells the history of the shrine, at the center of which is a zelkova tree that is over 700 years old.
+at the center of which is a zelkova tree that is over 700 years old.
 In the annual festival every April the old custom of twelve large banners being lined up along the road is still practiced.

 Unnojuku Fureiai festival is held on November 23, when period costumes and rickshaws are brought out and the bustle of the inaugural post office is revitalized.